olezaErshov/CurrencyTask/README.md

 3. status code -- 500, response body -- error (some internal issue)

-2. http://localhost:8000/api/v1/currency/rate?date=2024-10-15 -- This endpoint you can use to get usd-rub rate in specific day.
+2. http://localhost:8000/api/v1/currency/rate?date=2024-10-15 (GET) -- This endpoint you can use to get usd-rub rate in specific day.
 This day you have to specify in query parameter after date= in format yyyy-mm-dd.

 Responses:
 1. status code -- 200, response body -- exchange usd rate to rub.